 Preparing for Book Clubs: An Empathy Read-Aloud

 Before I started the actual book clubs, I wanted to share a book that dealt with empathy during our read-aloud time.
-I felt that starting with an empathy book during read-aloud would begin this important conversation with the entire group.
+I thought it would begin this important conversation with the entire group.
 It would give us plenty of shared opportunities to define and discuss what empathy really is, noting the situations in the read-aloud that made us feel that emotion.

 Several books immediately came to mind, but in the end, I chose Okay for Now by Gary D. Schmidt.
-I was astonished from the beginning about the depth of the class conversations provoked by this book.
-We keep read-aloud notebooks in our class, where students track their thinking about our shared book.
+From the beginning I was astonished by the depth of the class conversations provoked by this book.
+We keep read-aloud notebooks in our class, where students track their thinking about our shared books.
 I don’t give guidelines about what they put in their notebook, except that it needs to help them think more deeply about the book.
 Normally what is recorded in read-aloud notebooks varies widely between students.
 But during our reading of Okay for Now, all but two students chose to keep at least one page in their notebooks where they noted how and why they were feeling empathetic.
 This one small detail in our read-aloud routine helped to greatly enhance our talk together.

 As we read Okay for Now, I would jot some of their ideas about empathy on an anchor chart from time to time; this helped hold our thinking and made it visible, prompting conversations between my two language arts classes.
 Both classes were intrigued by what the other was saying, and that in turn prompted further conversation and thinking.
 This not only helped build the community within each classroom, but also built a community of learners and thinkers between the two classes.